 First of all, I really wanted to share this glamour shot I took of myself in the hospital with my head tangled in wires (see above).
 I think the cyborg-Medusa look could be the next runway hit.

 More importantly, though: For a long time, I didn’t want to tell anyone in my professional world about this unique feature of my brain.
 On the topics-that-are-fun-to-disclose-in-the-workplace-o-meter, epilepsy ranks somewhere between “I’ve been embezzling candy from the vending machine for the past 15 years” and “I am actually a camel.”
-I was worried about being viewed as an invalid, a workplace hazard, a weirdo.
-But above all, I was afraid that people would see me as stupid.
+I was worried about being abruptly viewed through an ableist lens, seen as suddenly less capable or smart, no longer the the unflappable leader.

 In the 19th century (when Dostoevsky was pouring his own experiences into the character of Prince Myshkin) and into the early 20th, seizure-prone people were often categorized as “epileptic idiots,” and viewed as unable to function outside of an institution.
 More than a hundred years later, the stigma’s still around.
 A report last year in the journal Epilepsy and Behavior found that social media have become a breeding ground for derogatory comments about epilepsy: 41 percent of seizure-related tweets were deemed “offensive.”
 Although nowadays, fewer folks view seizures as possession by the devil or evil spirits (as many, many cultures have throughout history), the palpable discomfort around the topic of epilepsy is pervasive – and it has tangible effects.
 Until the 1970s, it was legal in the US to deny people with epilepsy access to theaters and restaurants, and in China and India, epilepsy’s still an accepted reason to annul a marriage.
 Workplace discrimination is prevalent, and people who have epilepsy tend to earn less money than those who don’t.
 Consequently, there’s a clear incentive to avoid telling anyone you’ve got epilepsy, if you can get away with it.